 With Data Buddhism, tiresome training of body and mind will be replaced by instant-upgrades of ourselves.
 My virtual “data selfie” is becoming more important than the reflection in my bathroom mirror.
 No matter where, in 2030 whichever provider has the most accurate consumer information prevails.
 The wellness industry will consequently become an extension of the data economy.
 Entirely new players will create entirely new wellness categories and offers.
 Your fiercest competitor will not be the other spa next door.

-4. Wellbeing is social – have people be happy together
+4. Wellness is social - make people happier and healthier together